 Winter winds tend to make our skin dry.
 Being adults we are able to take care of it but for children it is a major problem.
 Some kids have dry skin even in summers too.
 Mostly it can be healed with moisturizers and oils but sometimes when it becomes rough and flaky.
 White patches on the skin and chapped lips can also cause itching.

 If not taken care of it can become worse, you can see dry patches on the cheeks with little cracked squares on the skin.
 It looks awful and destroys that cute little face of your munchkin, doesn’t it?
-Generally taking a few precautions can help in dry skin.
+Generally taking a few precautions can help in dry skin, especially for newborns and babies below one year.

 Tips to avoid dry skin in children in winters.